arabelageorgianafoanene/TrainRegistry/README.md

 | Swagger / OpenAPI       | API documentation                        |
 | Clean Architecture      | Project structure                          |

+🚀 CI/CD Pipeline (GitHub Actions + Azure Container Registry)
+This project includes an automated CI/CD pipeline built using GitHub Actions and integrated with Azure Container Registry (ACR).
+Every push to the master branch triggers a workflow that builds, tags, and publishes a Docker image for the API.

+🔧 Pipeline Workflow
+The GitHub Actions workflow performs the following steps:

+Checks out the repository

+Authenticates securely with Azure using a Service Principal

+Builds a Docker image from the /api project

+Tags the image with:

+the commit SHA (immutable version)

+latest (rolling version)

+Pushes both tags to Azure Container Registry

+Makes the image available for deployment to AKS, Azure Web App for Containers, or any container‑based environment

+🔐 Secure Secret Management
+All Azure credentials are stored as GitHub Actions Secrets, including:

+AZURE_CLIENT_ID

+AZURE_TENANT_ID

+AZURE_CLIENT_SECRET

+AZURE_SUBSCRIPTION_ID

+AZURE_REGISTRY_NAME

+AZURE_REGISTRY_LOGIN_SERVER

+This ensures that no sensitive information is committed to the repository.

+📦 Container Publishing
+The pipeline publishes images to:

+Azure Container Registry (ACR)

+This enables:

+Automated deployments

+Versioned container images

+Easy rollback using SHA‑tagged images

+Consistent builds across environments

+🏗️ Why This Matters
+This CI/CD setup provides:

+Automated, repeatable builds

+Cloud‑ready container images

+Secure authentication

+Production‑grade versioning

+A modern DevOps workflow

+It significantly improves deployment reliability and makes the service ready for scalable cloud environments.

 ## 🚀 How to Run (Docker — recommended)

 The project ships with a `docker-compose.yml` that runs both PostgreSQL and the API as containers.